 We recorded significant amounts of intangible assets in connection with earlier acquisitions.
 We took impairment charges of \$3.1 million with respect to the value of our Durasert intangible asset and \$11.7 million with respect to the value of our BioSilicon intangible asset as of December 31, 2011.
 Previously, we had taken a \$60.1 million impairment charge on the carrying value of our goodwill as of June 30, 2008 (which reduced the balance to zero) and a \$45.3 million impairment charge on the recorded value of our Durasert intangible asset as of June 30, 2007.
-We have \$4.6 million of intangible assets on our balance sheet as of December 31, 2011, of which \$3.2 million relates to our Durasert technology and \$1.4 million relates to our BioSilicon technology.
-We will continue to conduct impairment analyses of our intangible assets as required, and we would be required to take additional impairment charges could be significant.
-The carrying values of our Durasert and BioSilicon technology systems could be impaired as a result of various factors, including, without limitation, adverse events with respect to the status of clinical development, regulatory approval and success of commercialization of products using those technologies, such as approval of ILUVIEN for DME in the EU and timely advancement of the Latanoprost Product utilizing the BioSilicon and Durasert technologies into more advanced clinical trials, and significant changes in our market capitalization.
+We have \$4.5 million of intangible assets on our balance sheet as of March 31, 2012, of which \$3.1 million relates to our Durasert technology and \$1.4 million relates to our BioSilicon technology.
+We will continue to conduct impairment analyses of our intangible assets as required, and we would be required to take additional impairment charges in the future if any recoverability assessments of those assets reflect implied fair market values which are less than our recorded values, and such charges could be significant.
+The carrying values of our Durasert and BioSilicon technology systems could be impaired as a result of various factors, including, without limitation, adverse events with respect to commercialization of ILUVIEN for DME in the EU and timely advancement of the Latanoprost Product utilizing the BioSilicon and Durasert technologies into more advanced clinical trials, and significant changes in our market capitalization.
 Further impairment charges on our intangible assets could have a material adverse effect on our results of operations, which could, in turn, adversely affect the price of our securities.